 The Wall Street Journal ran a feature recently on the popular target date funds that are often found as an investment option inside of retirement plans.
 These funds are designed to manage risk based on the age that investor plans to retire, typically in five year increments (2020, 2025, etc.).
 The use of these funds has grown tremendously in the last decade because they are now the default investment if someone does not actively elect an investment choice.
 This was done so that plan participants wouldn’t sit idly in cash and miss out on return potential.
-That is a noble concept, but as the Journal points out, target date funds have some quirks that are worth understanding especially for those who are approaching retirement.
+That is a noble concept, but as the WSJ points out, target date funds have some quirks that are worth understanding.
+Especially for those who are approaching retirement.

 - They are a good accumulation tool, but a blunt instrument for retirement planning.
 For people whose retirement horizon is far off, target date funds are a simple strategy that ensures diversification.
 Once the retirement situation becomes clear, the investments need to be more tailored than target funds allow.
 Two people retiring in the same year are going to have very different risk profiles and income needs.
 Odds are they need to invest differently based on the circumstances of their plan.